 No matter what you talk about in bowling, you can’t discount the bowler’s release, the surface of the ball, or the condition on which the ball is rolling.
 Bowlers who release the ball with leverage will see more flip than bowlers who either miss the shot or just roll the ball off their hand.
 A shiny ball will generally be more flippy than a dull ball.
 An oily lane will create more flip than a dry lane.
 If your ball is hitting flat, you might want to change to something with a higher torque rating.

 Here, Tweener, once lined up on the pocket, repeats strike shots over and over, and observations are only made on the angularity of the ball reaction.
 Nothing else matters here.
-Judgements are not made on the amount of hook or results.
-Only the shape of the hook from the breakpoint to the pins.
+Judgments are not made on the amount of hook or the result at the pins.
+Only the shape of the hook from the breakpoint to the pins is considered.

 Also, as with length, the bowler’s style, level of ability, lane condition, ball surface, and other factors contribute to the actual back end that each bowler sees.
 These variables may cause balls to be different for different individuals.

 Total hook (rated from 1 to 100): This is probably the least relevant part of our bowling ball ratings.
 Unless you are on either end of the power spectrum, this rarely contributes anything useful.
 Straighter players may prefer the extra movement of a bigger hooking ball since this will give them more area to play.
-Larger hook players may have more success with a ball that covers fewer boards, since this will let them reduce the number of boards crossed and reduce front end burnout.
-We now use a 1-100 rating scale for total hook.
+Larger hook players may have more success with a ball that covers fewer boards, since this will let them reduce the number of boards crossed and reduce the ball burning up in the front of the lane.

 Summary info